Parental Engagement for Financial Literacy

 2. The Problem: What problem are you helping to solve?

-By 2020, 72% of all jobs in Massachusetts will require a post-secondary education or training beyond high school.
-College counselor to student ratio in public schools is at least 1:500.
+Parents are often left out of the equation when in comes to college for low-income, immigrant families.
+72% of all jobs in MA will require college education or training beyond high school.
 Students are at high risk for dropping out, especially when they fail to consider college a realistic prospect for their future.
 We believe that education is attainable to all regardless of income, and family engagement is crucial to educational achievements.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.